ARM-software/abi-aa/sysvabi64/sysvabi64.rst

    called from a signal handler or multi-threaded process.

-The order of dynamic relocation resolution across an executable and all its shared libraries is dependent on the implementation details of the dynamic linker.
-To avoid relocation ordering problems causing crashes in cross platform software the following restrictions are
+The order of dynamic relocation resolution across an executable and all its shared libraries is platform specific.
+The following recommendations for writing IFUNC resolvers apply to the GNU glibc dynamic loader.
+Other dynamic linkers may have fewer requirements.
-recommended:

- * IFUNC resolvers must not call a function that may require IFUNC initialization.
+ * IFUNC resolver functions must not call a function that may require IFUNC initialization.
 If the IFUNC initialization for the called function has not occured then undefined behavior results.

- * IFUNC resolvers must not call a function that requires a PLT entry.
-If the address of the IFUNC is taken the dynamic relocation will be in the ``.got`` so the resolver may be called prior to relocation of the ``.got.plt`` entries.
-In a shared library or position independent executable, transferring to control to the address stored in an unrelocated ``.got.plt`` entry will result in undefined behavior.
+ * In position-independent code an IFUNC resolver functions must not call a function that requires a PLT entry.
+If the IFUNC resolver runs as a result of a relocation in ``.rela.dyn`` then the relocations in ``rela.plt`` will not have been resolved.
+This means that addresses in the ``.got.plt`` will be unchanged from their static link time value.

- * IFUNC resolvers for a given function must be defined in the same translation unit as the implementations of the function.
+ * The IFUNC resolver function for a given function must be defined in the same translation unit as the implementations of the function.

+ * IFUNC resolver functions must be idempotent.
+There can be relocations in both ``.rela.dyn`` and ``.rela.plt`` to the same IFUNC resolver function.

 IFUNC requirements for static linkers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Relocations to pre-emptable symbols of type ``STT_GNU_IFUNC`` are handled in the same way as symbols of type ``STT_FUNC``.
+The symbol type ``STT_GNU_IFUNC`` is propagated into the dynamic symbol table.

-Non pre-empatable symbols of type ``STT_GNU_FUNC`` require the creation of PLT entry that loads the value of:
+Relocations to non-pre-empatable symbols of type ``STT_GNU_IFUNC`` are resolved to a PLT entry that loads the value of:

- * A ``.got`` entry for a non-branch relocation such as ``R_AARCH64_ABS64``.
+ * A ``.got.plt`` entry for a non-branch relocation such as ``R_AARCH64_ABS64``.
 The entry has an ``R_AARCH64_IRELATIVE`` dynamic relocation in ``.rela.dyn``.

- * Either a ``.got`` or ``.got.plt`` entry or a for a branch relocation such as ``R_AARCH64_CALL``.
-A ``R_AARCH64_IRELATIVE`` dynamic relocation is added to ``.rela.dyn`` or ``rela.plt`` respectively.
+ * A ``.got.plt`` entry for a branch relocation such as ``R_AARCH64_CALL``.
+A ``R_AARCH64_IRELATIVE`` dynamic relocation is added to ``.rela.dyn`` or ``rela.plt``.

+Due to the ordering requirements on IFUNC resolvers the PLT entry and associated ``.got.plt`` entry are by often implemented in a separate ``.iplt`` and ``.iplt.got`` sections so that they placed after the ``.plt`` and ``.plt.got`` sections respectively.

 Like ``R_AARCH64_RELATIVE`` the ``R_AARCH64_IRELATIVE`` relocation
 does not require a symbol.

-The static linker sets the initial contents of a ``.got`` or ``.got.plt`` entry for a non pre-empatable IFUNC resolver to the address of the IFUNC resolver function.
+For ``RELA`` type relocations the addend of the ``R_AARCH64_IRELATIVE`` relocation contains the address of the IFUNC resolver function.

-To make address equivalence of functions with IFUNC resolvers work, if the address of a non-preemptable ``STT_GNU_FUNC`` symbol is taken in a non-position independent executable.
-The static linker must use the address of the PLT for the address of the symbol.
+To make address equivalence of functions with IFUNC resolvers work, if the address of a non-preemptable ``STT_GNU_IFUNC`` symbol is taken in a non-position-independent executable.
+The static linker must use the address of the corresponding PLT entry for the address of the function.
 If the symbol is exported to the dynamic symbol table the ``st_value`` of the symbol must be set to the address of the PLT entry and the dynamic symbol table type must be set to ``STT_FUNC``.

-The ``.rela.dyn`` and ``rela.plt`` relocation entries for IFUNCs must be sorted after all non-IFUNCs.
+Relocations of type ``R_AARCH64_IRELATIVE`` relocation must be sorted after all other relocation types.
 This means that for a given executable or shared-library the following ordering can be relied on:

- * All non IFUNC ``.rela.dyn`` relocation entries will be resolved before any IFUNC resolvers.
+ * All non ``R_AARCH64_IRELATIVE`` relocations in ``.rela.dyn`` will be resolved before any ``R_AARCH_IRELATIVE`` relocations.

  * ALL IFUNC resolvers with ``R_AARCH64_IRELATIVE`` relocations in ``.rela.dyn`` will be run before the ``.rela.plt`` relocations are resolved.

- * All non IFUNC ``.rela.plt`` relocation entries will be resolved before any IFUNC resolvers with ``R_AARCH64_IRELATIVE`` resolvers in ``.rela.plt``.
+ * All non ``R_AARCH64_IRELATIVE`` relocations in ``.rela.plt`` will be resolved before any ``R_AARCH64_IRELATIVE`` relocations.

  * All IFUNC resolvers with ``R_AARCH64_IRELATIVE`` relocations in ``.rela.plt`` will be run last.